timroesner/TRVideoView/README.md

 // Set frame with this method
 video.frame(x: 0, y: 0, width: 300, height: 150)

-// Returns true or false (all urls not just YouTube and Vimeo) video.containsURLs()
+// Returns true or false (checks for YouTube and Vimeo urls) video.containsURLs()

 // Returns String with out URLs (i.e. "This is some sample text with a YouTube link")